MEEPofFaith/prog-mats-java/README.md

 2. Run `gradlew jar` [1].
 3. Your mod jar will be in the `build/libs` directory. **Only use this version for testing on desktop.
 It will not work with Android.**
 To build an Android-compatible version, you need the Android SDK.
 You can either let Github Actions handle this, or set it up yourself.
 See steps below.
+4. Running `gradlew moveDesktop` can move the file to the mods folder for you.
+(Note: It is not properly set up for Mac.
+If you use a Mac, PR in the proper command for it.)
+    - Run `gradlew jarMove` to build and move.

 ## Building through Github Actions